Skip to content

 node2ProducerA node in the graph.

-Returns an Expression object that produces the Adamic-Adar index between the two nodes as a floating-point value, calculated by the following formula:
+Returns an Expression object that produces the Adamic-Adar index between the two nodes as a floating-point value.

 Use .adamic_adar() to compute the Adamic-Adar index between two nodes in a graph.
 You access the .adamic_adar() method from a Graph object’s .compute attribute: